Dan Butler (baseball)

 Daniel John Butler (born October 17, 1986) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Boston Red Sox in 2014 and 2018.
-Butler is currently a bullpen catcher with the Arizona Diamondbacks.
+Butler later served as a bullpen catcher with the Arizona Diamondbacks.

 Playing career

 Amateur career

 Butler attended Greenway High School in Phoenix, Arizona.
 He enrolled at the University of Arizona, and played college baseball for the Arizona Wildcats.
 He had a .263 batting average with three home runs and 18 run batted ins (RBIs) in 27 games as a senior for the Arizona Wildcats baseball team.
 In 2009, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox and Brewster Whitecaps, and was selected to the league All-Star team.